ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 Elastic system is useful if load is highly unpredictable, but manually scaled systems are simpler and have fewer operational surprises.

-In an early stage startup, it's usually more important to be able to iterate quickly on product features than to scale to some hypothetical future load.
+In an early stage startup, it's more important to be able to iterate quickly on product features than to scale to some hypothetical future load.

 #### Maintainability